 Total cost was about $10 and once the cuttings were dry, the assembly of the wreath took one nap time (an hour and a half).
 I really hope you like this and give it a try.

-Learn How to Make A Living Succulent Wreath after the jump…
+Get some Tips on How to Grow Succulents here, and learn How to Make A Living Succulent Wreath after the jump…

 How to Make A Living Succulent Wreath